Meat

 2-3 months

-For best quality, wrap cooked beef tapa tightly in heavy-duty aluminum foil or freezer wrap, or place in heavy-duty freezer bags.
+For best quality, wrap tightly in heavy-duty freezer wrap or aluminum foil, or place in freezer bags or airtight containers.
 Label with the date.
-Thaw in the refrigerator.

 Signs of Spoilage